-1 Run the zman bundle-create bundle_name path_of_bundle_xml_file command.

-You can obtain the sample bundle XML files from the following locations on the server:

-/opt/novell/zenworks/share/zman/samples/linuxbundles/Empty_LinuxBundle.xml

-On Windows: %ZENWORKS_HOME%\share\zman\samples\linuxbundles/ Empty LinuxBundle.xml

-- 2 Add packages to the Linux bundles: - 1.
-Create an action XML file for the local RPM packages by running the zman linux-exportactions command.

-When you create the action XML file for Linux bundles, the action type argument should be Install RPM.

-2. Add the packages to the bundle by running the zman bundle-add-actions command.
+- 1 Run the zman bundle-create bundle\name path\of\bundle\xml\file command. - You can obtain the sample bundle XML files from the following locations on the server: - On Windows: %ZENWORKS\HOME%\share\zman\samples\linuxbundles/ Empty\LinuxBundle.xml - 2 Add packages to the Linux bundles: - 1.
+Create an action XML file for the local RPM packages by running the zman linux-export-actions command. - When you create the action XML file for Linux bundles, the action type argument should be Install RPM. - 2.
+Add the packages to the bundle by running the zman bundle-add-actions command.
 The action XML file that was created should be used as an argument with this command.